mpl/traefik/docs/content/routing/services/index.md

 Please note that by default the whole request is buffered in memory while it is being mirrored.
 See the maxBodySize option in the example below for how to modify this behaviour.

+#### Health Check

+HealthCheck enables automatic self-healthcheck for this service, i.e. if the main handler of the service becomes unreachable, the information is propagated upwards to its parent.
+None of the fields of HealthCheck are relevant here, and are therefore not taken into account.

+!!! info "All or nothing"

+    If HealthCheck is enabled for a given service, but any of its descendants does not have it enabled, the creation of the service will fail.

 !!! info "Supported Providers"

     This strategy can be defined currently with the [File](../../providers/file.md) or [IngressRoute](../../providers/kubernetes-crd.md) providers.